keesiemeijer/php-basics-tutorial/README.md

 ## Strings.
 As we have already learned, a string is a series of characters inside single `'` or double `"` quotes.

+* A string with single quotes is called a `single quoted string`.
+* A string with double quotes is called a `double quoted string`.

 **Note**: The PHP opening and closing tags are left out in all code examples below.
 Assume the code is inside PHP tags `<?php  ?>`.

 ```php